LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/update-work.rst.txt

    This code compares the first number in the list to every other value.
 It works, but it's not very efficient.

-	TODO: does this not only check max and min?

    **Current self**:

    .. sourcecode:: Java